 In some ways, that makes things more difficult.
 You become responsible for making decisions that will have an impact on your career.
 And yet you often have very little guidance for those decisions from those who will evaluate your work.
 Your freedom can start to feel like the freedom to work all the time and do all the things.
 Or, you can feel like academic freedom is a lie and you have to work on particular topics, in particular ways, in order to have an academic career at all.
 This is not sustainable.

 Your career is a journey, the kind of journey where the final destination is less important than the things you did along the way.

-Wayfinding is a rich metaphor for this process of career planning precisely because it allows for the sense that you may modify your route (or even your destination) as you go along.
+Wayfinding is a rich metaphor for the process of career planning in this context precisely because it allows for the sense that you may modify your route (or even your destination) as you go along.
 This is big picture planning that provides the map and guidebook for the next stage of your journey.

 Signs that Wayfinding might help:

 - A career transition is on the horizon: a new job, a promotion, a leadership role, retirement.
 You’d benefit from some help planning the route to and through that transition.

 - You have successfully secured a job, a promotion, a leadership role, or a grant and would benefit from some help to figure out how to adjust your work practices to really succeed at this new level.